 As an analogy, if this puzzle story is the couple’s marriage then what does counselling do to help the men rebuild the lost-picture of their broken marriage?

 In session, we work together discussing, negotiating and agreeing-or-compromising upon what each “jigsaw piece” might be in the context of this marriage.

 From above: new information → inspiration, negotiation, compromise, We consider how each piece of the marriage might fit with other pieces, rather than assuming what each piece should be.

 We’re building a new marriage picture – a new story.

-Available Nationally (UK) from Home
+Available Nationally across Great Britain… from your Home